AU-Master-Thesis/thesis/sections/4-results/scenarios.typ

       )
     )
   ),
-  caption: [Screenshot of the maze-like environment#footnote[], with multiple robots spawned in different locations.
+  caption: [Screenshot of the maze-like environment#footnote[#todo[...]], with multiple robots spawned in different locations.
 Tracking factors are not enables here.]
 )<f.scenarios.collaborative-gp>

 #figure(